We're not one to sound alarm bells unnecessarily but there are times when we have little choice, especially when the

 contacted are able to help her.
 Phoebe is depending on us to come up with a miracle.

-our foster program, now is the time to let us know.
+program, now is the time to let us know.

 Here's what we know about Phoebe via an email we received from the animal shelter who rescued her first…